-Sunday, June 28 to Friday, July 31, 2020 (5 weeks)
+Sunday, July 4th to Friday, July 30, 2021 (5 weeks)

 The program will be organized and taught by Connecting Worlds Abroad (COWA) which is located within Estudios Universitarios y Superiores de Andalucía (EUSA), a private school that has been affiliated with the University of Seville since 1996.
 EUSA offers one of the most modern learning environments in Andalucía.
-The school is located in Nervion, a fashionable neighbourhood just a short walk from historical monuments, parks, shopping centres and a major soccer stadium.

 Seville – one of the most visited, colourful and historically significant regions of Spain!
 Many of the typically “Spanish” cultural phenomena that attract tourists (flamenco, bullfighting, tapas and olive orchards) are identified with this southern city.

 The summer weather is hot and humid, but nighttime temperatures are perfect for being outside, where one of the most deeply-rooted of all Seville’s traditions is carried out: the “tapeo.”
 During the summer months people spend the evening frequenting the many restaurant and bar terraces set up along the banks of the Guadalquivir river.

 The program will begin with a "Welcome to Seville" Zoom call for all participants on Sunday July 4th.
 Each course will include virtual field trips such as on-site filmed visits, live-streamed visits to historic sites in and outside of Seville, and cooking workshops for the cuisine course.